-- (1) In terms of this section, the Faculty has the authority to give a written warning; see Section 4-8 (1) of the Universities and University Colleges Act. - (2) The Appeals Committee at NTNU has the authority to make decisions on suspension and exclusion.
+- (1) In terms of this section, the Faculty itself has the authority to give a written warning; see Section 4-8 (1) of the Universities and University Colleges Act. - (2) The Appeals Committee at NTNU has the authority to make decisions on suspension and exclusion.
+The Rector himself/herself makes decisions on suspension pursuant to Section 7-9 (2) of the Universities and University Colleges Act.
+Decisions on exclusion are made by NTNU's Appeals Committee.